Wondering how to hire a copywriter or want to find out how to find one. Or, how to know when you do!

 How much is a copywriter by the hour?

 You will find a range of prices for copywriters, depending on their skill level and expertise.
 Typically, new or inexperienced copywriters will charge $20 an hour or more, often up to $50 an hour.
-You will likely get a good piece of writing in this range, but you may find occasional errors and find yourself spending time making edits or updates to ensure the pieces align with your brand.
+You will likely get a good piece of writing in this range, but you may find occasional errors and find yourself spending time making edits or updates to ensure the pieces align with your brand guidelines.

 A good copywriter will likely cost you $50 to $100 an hour.
 In this range, the freelancer or team member should have a strong portfolio with samples from b2c and b2b clients, etc. You may make slight adjustments to each piece, but over time, good copywriters will notice the type of changes you make and adapt their writing to become more in line with your company style and brand voice.

 Looking for the best copywriters?
 Expect to pay $100 an hour to $250 and up.
 These are professional writers who will consistently produce high-quality content.
 You should expect copy without errors and content that you can readily use without making significant changes in this range.
-You may also find these copywriters have input on marketing and strategy that provides valuable input for you as a business owner.
+You may also find these copywriters have input on marketing and brand strategy that provides valuable input for you as a business owner.

 How much does it cost for a blog?